CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/00-getting-started.md

      ![](../images/waf048.png)

-# Proceed to Task 1 : View the Apl=plication Gateway
+# Proceed to Task 1 : View the Application Gateway